stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 ## Anonymous Functions

-Sometimes we'd like to pass a small custom function to a higher order function without bothering to write a top level definition.
-For instance, in the following example, function `someTest` is very specific and probably not very useful in general, but we'd still like to pass it to higher order function `testSquare`:
+Sometimes we'd like to pass a small custom function to a higher-order function without bothering to write a top level definition.
+For instance, in the following example, function `someTest` is very specific and probably not very useful in general, but we'd still like to pass it to higher-order function `testSquare`:

 ```idris
 someTest : Integer -> Bool